-Family-based Immigration deals with applications made by United States citizens or lawful permanent residents (green card holders) for their relatives.
-The objective of the family based petition is to bring a family member to the United States with lawful status, or to obtain legal status for a family member who may be in Removal Proceedings.
+Family-based Immigration is the category under which applications made by United States citizens or lawful permanent residents (green card holders) for their relatives fall.
+The objective of the family-based petition is to bring a family member to the United States with lawful status, or to obtain legal status for a family member who may be in Removal Proceedings.

-There are two types of petitions for family based immigration matters: petitions for immediate relatives, and petitions for other family members.
+There are two kinds of petitions for family-based immigration matters: petitions for immediate relatives, and petitions for other family members.
 Usually, immediate relatives need not wait for a visa to become available.
 However, non-immediate family members may have to wait for extended periods of time.
 Generally, a family member’s wait time depends on their relationship to the petitioner.

 A United States citizen can petition for immediate relatives.
 Immediate relatives include: a spouse, an unmarried child of the United States citizen (under 21 years of age), an orphan adopted by a United States citizen, or the parent of a United States citizen who is at least 21 years old.
 These petitions typically take between a few months and a year to process.

 Other Family Members

 In addition, a U.S. citizen can file a petition for a non-immediate family member.
 Since these family members are further removed, the law requires a longer waiting period before they are eligible to petition for a green card.
 Non-immediate family members include:

 - Spouses, children (unmarried sons and daughters under 21 years of age) of green card holders – current wait period is about two years;

 - Unmarried sons and daughters of US citizens (21 years of age or older) – current wait period is about 7 years;

 - Unmarried sons and daughters of green card holders (21 years of age or older) – current wait period is about 7 years;